Pound Gap: History

 On May 14, 1892, Dr M.B.
 Taylor, also known as "The Red Fox", and two confederates, Henan and Cal Fleming, ambushed Ira Mullins, a local moonshiner and his family.
 The ambush killed five out of seven people who were in the caravan at a rock near Pound Gap now called "Killing Rock".
-It was reported August 18th 1892 in the Richmond Dispatch that the grave of Ira Mullins was desecrated by an explosion similar to dynamite.
-Taylor was hanged at the Wise County Courthouse on October 27, 1893 for the murders.
+It was reported August 18, 1892 in the Richmond Dispatch that the grave of Ira Mullins was desecrated by an explosion similar to dynamite.
+Taylor was hanged at the Wise County Courthouse on October 27, 1893, for the murders.
 The Red Fox Trail & Killing Rock is now a hiking trail in the Jefferson National Forest.

 On November 30, 1927, Leonard Woods, a black coal miner and resident of Jenkins, Kentucky, was lynched on the Virginia-Kentucky border at Pound Gap.
 Woods had been jailed in Kentucky for the murder of 29-year-old Herschel Deaton of Coeburn, Virginia, following an altercation on November 27.
-On the night of the lynching, a crowd estimated between 400-500 surrounded the Kentucky jail Woods was held in and demanded he be released to their custody.
+On the night of the lynching, a crowd estimated between 400 and 500 surrounded the Kentucky jail Woods was held in and demanded he be released to their custody.
 The crowd then transported Woods to a wooden structure located in Pound Gap adjacent to the recently constructed US 23 highway.
 At this time the mob, estimated at 1,500, oversaw the hanging of Woods, followed by the firing of over 500 shots at his body, according to a local reporter.
 Both Virginia and Kentucky authorities claimed they were not responsible for investigating the crime, and no one was prosecuted for the death of Leonard Woods.